rebeling/anchorman/README.rst

 Todo
 ---------
+* write tests for the settings and rules like examples or how to

 * check if position exist in input and save extra processing
 * validate text und elements
 * html.parser vs lxml in bs4 - think about config